DoctorMcKay/node-tf2/README.md

 ### craftingComplete

 Emitted when a craft initiated by the `craft` method finishes.
 Currently this event doesn't include any specific data.

+### professorSpeksReceived

+- `steamID` - The 64-bit Steam ID of the user who sent us Professor Speks

+Emitted when someone else thanks us and sends us Professor Speks (increments our "New Users Helped" counter if we already have them).

+### professorSpeksSent

+Emitted when we successfully send Professor Speks to someone else.